-Often the most effective way of using the pattern fills is for simple crosshatch patterns.
+Often the most effective way of using the pattern fills is for simple cross-hatch patterns.
 If you want to use this sort of colour pattern, a simpler way of defining it is available.
-In this method, just a small block of eight pixels is defined which is used to form the normal-sized block as shown below.
+In this method, just a small block of eight pixels is defined which is used to form the normal-sized block.